azeemyoonus/amfoss-tasks/task-08/README.md

-First I done by executing commands in terminal one by one then later in my mind a message came poped up that "why cant I use a for loop ".Then it came to  simple, I made to execute the commands which is given in tasks to number of repositeries.
+First I done by executing commands in terminal one by one then later in my mind a message came pop up that "why cant I use a for loop ".Then it came to  simple, I made to execute the commands which is given in tasks to number of repositeries.